elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

-### `embeds_one` and `embeds_many`
+### Embeds

-There are two ways to represent embedded data within a schema, `embeds_many`, which creates a List of embeds, and `embeds_one`, which creates only a single instance of the embed.
+There are two ways to represent embedded data within a schema, `embeds_many`, which creates a list of embeds, and `embeds_one`, which creates only a single instance of the embed.
 Your choice here affects the behavior of embed-specific functions like `Ecto.Repo.put_embed/4` and `Ecto.Repo.cast_embed/4`, so choose whichever is most appropriate to your use case.
 In our example we are going to use `embeds_one` since users will only ever have one profile associated with them.

 ```elixir
 defmodule User do